 - Sum of Mean and SD (which is basically a cut-off)for 11st august 2nd session = 129

 - Normalization marks = (60/56) (13) + 129 = 142.92

-SSC announces result on the official website in PDF format for different exams.
-The qualifying candidates can find their roll numbers in the PDF to check their result.
+SSC announces the result on the official website in PDF format for different exams.
+The qualifying candidates can find their roll numbers in the PDF to check their results.

 Given below are the steps to find SSC Result online: